ankitam77/product-page-customizations/README.md

 4. YOu can check the metafields and metaobjects data which is added with products is displayed on product page under specifications.
 5. 'Our Story' section is custom section which is displaying a page.
 We can change with any other page.

+## Additional Information

+We are not updating anything to cart functionlaity as all major functions are coming with theme itself.
+Below are those functions which are already there with latest theme:

+1. Product is added to cart as soon as we click 'Add to cart' without refreshing page.
+2. Increase or decrease the quantity of the items directly from the cart.
+3. Remove items from the cart.
+4. It prevents multiple submissions too.

+We are always ready to take new challange.
+So if anything which is new and useful for cart functionality, we would be working on it.
+Please share you ideas for the same.